silupandit/QualityHub/README.md

 # QualityHub
-Task

 Assumpitions: Everything I assumed from the PDF provided.
-Also has some feedback Bug Report: List of bug and their details
-Test Cases: Based on Flow provided
-Technical Assessment is the file i was provided with
+Also has some feedback, Bug Report: List of bug and their details, Test Cases: Based on Flow provided, Technical Assessment - QA is the file I was provided with